 - Only healthy foods, no sugar, fried foods, etc.

-- Let the students pick their subjects and give them a wide verity of options
+- Let the students pick their subjects and give them a wide variety of options.

 - Teach theology at a young age and let the kids decide what religion they want to follow—if any at all